earthly/earthly/docs/earthfile/earthfile.md

 The command `SAVE ARTIFACT` copies a file, a directory, or a series of files and directories represented by a wildcard, from the build environment into the target's artifact environment.

 If `AS LOCAL ...` is also specified, it additionally marks the artifact to be copied to the host at the location specified by `<local-path>`, once the build is deemed as successful.
-Note that local artifacts are only produced by targets that are run direcrtly with `earthly`, or when invoked using [`BUILD`](#build).
+Note that local artifacts are only produced by targets that are run directly with `earthly`, or when invoked using [`BUILD`](#build).

 If `<artifact-dest-path>` is not specified, it is inferred as `/`.